andrewhodel/node-distributed-table/README.md

 You can `dt.add_object()`, `dt.remove_object()` and listen for `started`, `add`, and `remove` events with `dt.emitter.addListener()`.

-Everything is synchronized on every node in memory.
+Everything is synchronized on every node.

+All the work is done in memory.

 # security